fmarino-412/SABD_project2_BallettiMarino/readme.md

 3. `query1_monthly.csv` containing the output of the first query evaluated by monthly windows,
 4. `query2_daily.csv` containing the output of the second query evaluated by daily windows,
 5. `query2_weekly.csv` containing the output of the second query evaluated by weekly windows,
-6. `query3_daily.csv` containing the output of the third query evaluated by daily windows,
+6. `query3_daily.csv` containing the output of the third query evaluated by daily windows and
 7. `query3_weekly.csv` containing the output of the third query evaluated by weekly windows.

 **Results are evaluated from the entire dataset content**

 ### src

-this directory contains in its subdirectories Java code for:
+This directory contains in its subdirectories Java code for:

 1. creation of Kafka Topic producer for input data,
 2. creation of a Flink topology to run a DSP analysis of the three queries,
-3. creation of a Kafka Streams topology to run an alternative DSP analysis of the same three queries,
+3. creation of a Kafka Streams topology to run an alternative DSP analysis of the same three queries and
-4. creation of several Kafka Topic consumers for DSP output saving.
+4. creation of several Kafka topic consumers for DSP output saving.

 ---

-<h2>Java Project structure description:</h2>
+<h2>Java Project structure description</h2>

 It is recommended to open the entire directory with an IDE for better code navigation.
 Java project part was developed using JetBrains' IntelliJ IDEA.

-In the main folder there are the processing architecture launchers:
+In the main folder there are processing architecture launchers:

 * `ConsumersLauncher.java` that launches consumers for Kafka Streams and Flink outputs,
 * `FlinkDSPMain.java` that starts Flink data stream processing,